Learning To Grow Food Competition Overview

 In 2022, the entrants grew a range of microgreens to learn how to grow and nurture seeds, including the best conditions needed for them to flourish and produce food to eat.

-Click here to read the competition briefs and the judging expectations for each of these competitions.
+Click here to read the previous years’ competition briefs in detail, including the judging expectations for each of these competitions.